Show All Answers

 City Hall handles all accounts receivable you can reach them at 851-2500.

-Go to City Hall at 550 Edgewood Drive, Suite 590 or call 851-2500 to set up your account, and then call Public Works at 851-2812 to set up delivery for your trash can and recycle bin if one is not already at your residence.
+Once accounts are set up, call Public Works at 851-2812 to set up delivery for your trash can and recycle bin if one is not already at your residence.

 Yes, we do.
 We spray every Thursday night during the summer months.
 Unfortunately, we can’t spray the entire city in one night.
 It takes us three weeks to spray the entire city only spraying on Thursday nights with weather permitting.